StanfordMIMI/MedVAL/README.md

 └── run.py            # Main execution script
 ```

+## 🤝 Contributing

+We welcome contributions to improve MedVAL!
+Please feel free to submit issues, feature requests, or pull requests.

+## 🙏 Acknowledgments

+This repository is built using [DSPy](https://github.com/stanfordnlp/dspy) for language model fine-tuning.

 ## 📎 Citation

 If you find this repository useful for your work, please cite the following paper: